fvanoostrom/udacity_tennis/Report.md

 ![Trained agent][image1]

+# Improvements
+At first the agent was a copy from the reacher project.
+This resulted in the following gameplay in which the agents seemed to reach a local optimum

+To the eps was reintroduced

 # Architecture
 The architecture used is based on the architecture of the Pendulum exercise.
 This is a DDPG algorithm that uses deep learning to learn the right values.
 Within this architecture there is both an actor and a critic network.
 The first one for choosing the best action, and the second one for estimating the values of the action.